 To be able to perform OCSP requests you probably want to add the line:

-To make sure that new options are read and that after the installation of a new GnuPG versions the installed dirmngr is running, you may want to kill an existing dirmngr first:
+To make sure that new options are read or that after the installation of a new GnuPG versions the right dirmngr version is running, you should kill an existing dirmngr so that a new instance is started as needed by the otehr components:

 gpgconf --kill dirmngr